3 Things That Make Successful Marketing Hard for Lawyers

-It’s very difficult for a law firm to get its name out there and stand out above the others.
-There are so many new lawyers, new law firms, and so many big law firms willing to spend millions of dollars plastering their names, faces, and phone numbers everywhere.
-Maybe you’ve tried the billboards and park benches, and maybe you’ve tried a grassroots approach with it, too.
-But if you’re dissatisfied with how your practice marketing campaign is going, there are a probably a few reasons it’s not working like it should.
+It’s challenging for a law firm to get its name out there and stand out from the others.
+There are so many new lawyers, new law firms, and many big law firms willing to spend millions of dollars plastering their names, faces, and phone numbers everywhere.
+Maybe you’ve tried the billboards and PPC, and maybe you’ve tried a grassroots approach, too.
+If you’re dissatisfied with how your attorney marketing campaign is going, there are probably a few reasons it’s not working as it should.

 Here are three reasons your advertising campaign might not be working:

 - People are ignoring the ads.
-Thousands of ads make it into life every day.
+People see thousands of ads every day.
 It’s almost impossible to open your eyes without seeing a few dozen ads, whether it’s a TV commercial or a simple logo that catches your attention.
-But you’re not looking at them, are you?
+You’re not looking at them, are you?
 It doesn’t matter how many times you see a logo if it doesn’t mean anything to you right now.
-People don’t pay attention to the ads unless they need to, but it’s important to be there when people do need you.
+People ignore the ads unless they need to, but it’s important to be there when they need you.

 - Unlimited competition.
 Okay, so it’s not unlimited competition, but it might seem like it sometimes.
 There are plenty of options for someone looking for a lawyer, and they can’t always tell by an advertisement which the best lawyer is, regardless of claims to success.